-Find out more about: Weekly B1G Previews
+Find out more about: B1G Title Previews

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-With the season kicking off Thursday — Wisconsin hosts UNLV in the Big Ten’s lone game on opening night — he figured it’s time to unveil his Week 1 edition.
-As a reminder, these rankings are not meant to mimic the Big Ten standings.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 13 saw Wisconsin clinch the Leaders Division and a spot in the Big Ten title game.
+As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
-They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
+They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game.
 Agree?
 Disagree?
-Tweet him: @BTNBrentYarina.
+Tweet @BTNBrentYarina.

 Find out more about: Power Rankings